malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 - **Behavior Transformers:** Converts ZMK behaviors to Kanata equivalents
 - **Kanata Output Generator:** Produces final Kanata config

-## 3. Current Status (June 2024)
+## 3. Current Status (July 2024)

 ### What is Stable
 - Core extraction, parsing, and transformation logic is robust and in sync with the test suite
 - All major test and linter issues (iteration over behaviors, error handling, boolean property handling, linter/style) have been fixed
-- Most core and end-to-end tests pass
+- All core and preprocessor tests now pass (including error handling)
+- Preprocessor is robust and cross-platform, using the canonical kernel solution for .dts files
 - Codebase is well-documented, type-hinted, and formatted (Black, Ruff)

 ### What Remains for Full Stability
-- **Environment/toolchain:**
-    - Some tests (especially performance and preprocessor tests) fail due to cpp/preprocessor environment issues (e.g., cpp not found, platform-specific path issues)
-    - Action: Ensure cpp is available and correctly configured on all target platforms
 - **Parser edge-case tests:**
     - A few parser tests may need review/updates to match current parser output or error messages
     - Action: Review and update parser tests for edge cases and error handling